stivale/stivale/STIVALE.md

 PIC/APIC IRQs are all masked.

+If booted by EFI/UEFI, boot services are exited.

 `rsp` is set to the requested stack as per stivale header.
 If the requested value is non-null, an invalid return address of 0 is pushed to the stack before jumping to the kernel.